-On the other hand, a lot of lesser known, lower traffic sites are filled with amateurs and drifters from the casino or sportsbook who are loose and sloppy with their play – or in other words, perfect opponents to make some money off of.
+On the other hand, a lot of lesser known, lower traffic sites are filled with amateurs and drifters from casinos or sportsbook sites who are loose and sloppy with their play – or in other words, perfect opponents to make some money off of.

-In 2011, some of the easiest-to-beat games can be found on 888 Poker, Party Poker and Cake Poker.
+Nowadays some of the easiest-to-beat games can be found on 888 Poker and William Hill Poker.